ameliachoi/deep-learning-zero-to-all/README.md

 # deep-learning-zero-to-all

-*[Sung Kim](https://github.com/hunkim), the great Computer Science professor of HKUST, makes great lecture for machine learning beginners to teach ML basic ideas and How to use Tensorflow.
-I keep practicing to make some machine learning models using TF.
+*[Sung Kim](https://github.com/hunkim), learning Computer Science in HKUST, makes great lectures for machine learning beginners to teach ML basic ideas and how to use Tensorflow.*

+*I keep practicing to make some machine learning models using TF.
 All of these video clips and codes are authorized by Sung Kim.
 Enjoy studying machine learning!*

 ---